diogo-bastos/airbnb-lisbon-data-analysis/README.md

 To run this notebook locally, make sure you have Python 3 with the previously mentioned libraries installed, as well as Jupyter.
 Navigate to the directory where the notebook file is, open a command prompt and type "jupyter notebook".

+## Files in the repository

+* **listings.csv** - public AirBnb data taken from the following source: http://insideairbnb.com/get-the-data.html.
+* **Airbnb-Lisbon-Data-Analysis.ipynb** - a jupyter notebook which analyses the data in listings.csv.